fafiebig/faf-getasset/README.md

 # faf-getasset

 Wordpress Plugin media proxy to privatize media urls.
+Adds a private checkbox to media asset posts.
-You must be logged in to see private media assets.
+You must be logged in to see private checked media assets.

 # Installation